The ultimate guide to Apple Search Ads best practices

 You will want to properly structure your account to maximize value while limiting maintenance time.
 Implement regular small tweaks to find the right balance between scale and performance.

-For more tips on Apple Search Ads, feel free to join the conversation on Sub Club with other subscription apps discussing the topic, or reach out to me on Twitter.
+For more Apple Search Ads best practices, feel free to join the conversation on Sub Club with other subscription apps discussing the topic, or reach out to me on Twitter.